needkg/DayNightPvP/README.md

 # WorldGuard Flags

     allow-pvp-on-day → Allows players to enter in combat even when it's daytime in a WorldGuard region (the "pvp" flag must be set to allow for it to work).

 # Permissions

     dnp.admin → /dnp command access.
-    dnp.losemoney.<percentage> → Percentage of money the user should lose upon death. dnp.bypass → Allows the user to enter in combat even during the day. dnp.immune → Allows the user to become immune to PvP.
+    dnp.losemoney.<0-100> → Percentage of money the user should lose upon death. dnp.bypass → Allows the user to enter in combat even during the day. dnp.immune → Allows the user to become immune to PvP.